HansBug/argsloader/README.md

 ### Full Validation

-Sometimes, there may be multiple errors in the given value, but if you just use the `__call__` method, only the first error will be raised.
+Sometimes, there may be multiple errors in the given value, but if you directly call corresponding loader (i.e. call the pre-defined `__call__` method), only the first error will be raised.

 ```python
 from argsloader.units import is_type, interval